-Tim Jones - Member of Finance and Estates Committee
+Tim Jones - Chair of Finance and Estates Committee

 Tim Jones is a Board Member of the Heart of the South West Local Enterprise Partnership (having served as Chairman from its inception) and Chairman of Devon & Cornwall Business Council.
 He is also involved in a number of other organisations including the executive of the Business Forum South West, Board Member of Water Share Panel, Board Member of Plymouth Chamber, Vice Chairman of Plymouth Area Business Council and Board Member of North Devon +.
 Board Member of the Local Transport Board and Tim is the national lead for the LEP Network on the Great Food Plan (a Defra initiative).

 Outside business related activities, Tim is also involved in a wide range of Criminal Justice Issues being a Special Advisor to HM Prison Services serving on the South West Regional Offending Board, is Chairman of Dame Hannah Rogers Trust, Chairman of Broadreach which deals with a wide range of Drug and Alcohol Services and is a Patron of Tomorrow’s People.
 Trustee for the Dartington Hall Trust, Trustee for the Outset Foundation and Trustee for Fort Bovisand.
 Tim also served for 22 years as Chairman of the Princes Trust for Devon & Cornwall and as a South West Regional Board Member.